claudijo/json-rpc-server-stream/README.md

 ## Usage

-Create a streaming JSON RPC server and add event listeners for incoming requests (and notifications).
+Create a JSON RPC server stream and add event listeners for incoming requests or notifications.

 Do some stream plumbing, such as: Readable connection stream -> RPC server -> Writable connection stream.

-As mentioned above, it is also recommended to pipe the streaming JSON RPC 2.0 server and client through a mux/demux before piping it to a channel stream if using JSON RPC 2.0 in a peer-to-peer fashion.
+As mentioned above, it is recommended to pipe the streaming JSON RPC 2.0 server and client through a mux/demux before piping it to a channel stream if using JSON RPC 2.0 in a peer-to-peer fashion.

 ### jsonRpcServerStream()